slro/mflod/mflod/crypto/README.md

 ---------------------------------------
 ```

-The indices from right to left are motivated by the order in which message packet
+The indices from right to left are motivated by the order in which message
-is constructed.
-The basic description of the each block is as follows:
+packet is constructed.
+A basic description of each block is as follows:

  - `(0) CONTENT` - encrypted with AES-128-CBC timestamped message with
      prepended plaintext IV (initialization vector).
  - `(1) HMAC` - hash-based message authentication code of a
      `(0)` block.
 The underlying hash function is SHA-1.
- - `(2) HEADER` - encrypted with public key of a recipient with RSA-OAEP
+ - `(2) HEADER` - encrypted with public key of a recipient using RSA-OAEP
-     meta-information about a message along with keys generated for blocks
+     encryption algorithm meta-information about a message along with keys
-     `(0)` and `(1)`.
+     generated for blocks `(0)` and `(1)`.

 Below is a more detailed description of content of each block of the message
 packet.